starwing/lbuffer/README.rst

     gcc -mdll -DLUA_BUILD_AS_DLL -I/path/to/lua/include *.c /path/to/lua51.dll -o buffer.dll

-and in Windows using MSVC, just create a Win32/DLL Project, and add all .c and .h files to project, set output name to buffer.dll and compile it.
+and in Windows using ``MSVC``, just create a Win32/DLL Project, and add all .c and .h files to project, set output name to ``buffer.dll`` and compile it.

-if you want subbuffer feature, you need define a macro named LB_SUBBUFFER, because subbuffer will slow the memory realloc function in *all* buffers.
+if you want subbuffer feature, you need define a macro named ``LB_SUBBUFFER``, because subbuffer will slow the memory realloc function in **all** buffers.

-there are two method to do pack/unpack operations. defaultly we read soem bits to a buffer, and cast it to int, and do bit swap. but you can also choose bit-op ways to extract binary numbers in file, this can be used in machines that has any number of bit in a byte, but this may somehow slow a bit. define LB_ARTHBIT to enable this.
+there are two method to do ``pack``/``unpack`` operations. defaultly we read soem bits to a buffer, and cast it to int, and do bit swap. but you can also choose bit-op ways to extract binary numbers in file, this can be used in machines that has any number of bit in a byte, but this may somehow slow a bit. define ``LB_ARTHBIT`` to enable this.

 example
 =======

 there are some examples, and main usage please see test.lua.

-first, you can use buffer just like using a normal string, you can call string functions on it, but the functions are in buffer module of
+first, you can use lbuffer just like using a normal string, you can call string functions on it, but the functions are in lbuffer module of
 course: ::

         local B = require 'buffer'